 Eulachon spawning is limited to the lower reaches of rivers, meaning they do not ascend upstream over sections of river with considerable slope and changes in elevation.
 In the Fraser River, the spawning season ranges from February to May (and possible early June), with peaks typically occurring in April and May (i.e. LFFA 2017, LFFA 2021, Casselman and Bettles 2020).
-During spawning, adhesive eggs, about 20,000 to 40,000 per female, attach to sand or pebbles and hatch in three to five weeks at ambient temperatures, usually between 3° and 10° Celsius.
+During spawning, adhesive eggs, about 20,000 to 40,000 per female, attach to river bed substrate, such as sand or pebbles, and may hatch in three to five weeks at ambient temperatures ranging between 3° and 10° Celsius.
+Hatching time is temperature dependent and can take up to 8 weeks under sustained cooler temperatures, which is more common in northern rivers.
 There is considerable uncertainty associated with how climate change may impact Eulachon life history and survival before, during and after spawning seasons.

 There is evidence that Eulachon will hold and stage in low velocity areas of the river to conserve energy while migrating upstream or awaiting spawning opportunities.
 It has been reported that spawning substrates typically consist of silt, sand, gravel, and/or cobble and spawning depths can vary considerably (Plate 2009, Gustafson et al 2010, Casselman and Bettles 2020).
-Within the lower Fraser River, examples of mapped habitat and substrate type to link to staging and spawning areas near the Port Mann Bridge and Pattullo Bridge have been described in Plate (2009) and Casselman and Bettles (2020).
+Within the lower Fraser River, examples of mapped habitat and substrate type to link to staging and spawning areas near the Port Mann Bridge and Pattullo Bridge have been described by Plate (2009) and Casselman and Bettles (2020).

 Eulachon are anadromous.
 Once hatched, larvae are rapidly flushed to estuarine or marine waters.
 It is believed that most live at sea for three years before returning to rivers to spawn.
 Based on interpreting growth rings in otoliths, age estimates of spawning Eulachon have ranged from two to seven years, with most adult fish reaching a length of 15 to 20 cm and weight of 40 to 60 grams.
-Large post-spawning mortalities occur and most, if not all, Eulachon are expected to die after spawning.
+Large post-spawning mortalities have been observed and most, if not all, Eulachon are expected to die after spawning.

 In BC, Eulachon may be found in waters of the offshore shelf around Dixon Entrance, Hecate Strait, Queen Charlotte Sound, and the West Coast of Vancouver Island (WCVI), and are commonly caught in bottom trawl gear at depths of 80 to 200 m.
-They have also been caught in the summer at night in near surface waters (e.g. depths of 0 to 30m) off the WCVI using mid water trawl gear with euphausiids in their stomachs (DFO unpublished data, 2006-2019).
+They have also been caught in the summer at night in near surface waters (e.g. depths of 0 to 30m) off the WCVI using mid water trawl gear with euphausiids in their stomachs (DFO unpublished data, 2006-2019, 2023).

 Long-term declines of spawning Eulachon have been observed in many rivers throughout their distribution from California to Alaska in the past 2 to 4 decades.
-The Fraser River population has been at low levels most years since 2004 although recent years have shown higher spawning numbers which may signal a positive trend.
+The Fraser River population has been at low levels most years since 2004 with stronger runs observed during the 2015, 2018 and 2020 seasons.